ErikCumps/spwproject/src/QT/README.md

 * run the install.bat batchfile

-* if all went well, your C:\QT directory will now contain a Qt ready for building the spwproject
+* if all went well, your C:\QT\qt-win-opensource-src-4.3.3 directory will now contain a Qt ready for building the spwproject

 * if something went wrong, you can find config and build logs in the QTLOG_*.TXT logfiles